-Samsung executive says Galaxy Fold ready for launch again, display issues fixed
+Samsung galaxy fold ready for launch again display issues fixed executive

 A Samsung executive has said all problems with the Galaxy Fold have been solved.
 Samsung’s first foldable phone was due to go on sale in April, but the company delayed the launch after reviewers reported an issue with the display.
 Samsung had withdrawn the Galaxy Fold review units and said it would relaunch the device once all the issues were fixed, though no specified date was given.